|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 5850 should be 900% faster than the Radeon HD 5450 in general, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically, the Radeon HD 5850 should perform a lot faster than the Radeon HD 5450 in general. (explain)

-Texel RateThe Radeon HD 5850 is a lot (more or less 904%) better at texture filtering than the Radeon HD 5450. (explain)
+Texel RateThe Radeon HD 5850 is a lot (about 904%) more effective at texture filtering than the Radeon HD 5450. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 5850 is the winner, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 5850 is superior to the Radeon HD 5450, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison